-- Location – where the inventory transaction originated from.
+- Location – where the inventory transaction originated.

-- Qty Ordered – the number of items added to the purchase order.
+- Ordered – the number of items added to the stock transaction.

-- Qty IN – reflects the movement of any item into the specified location
+- In – reflects the movement of any item into the specified location

-- Qty Out – shows the removal of the product from a specific location
+- Out – shows the removal of the product from a specific location

-- Clicking this image will display any memos entered during the transaction
+- – Click the info icon to display any memos entered during the transaction

 The allocations tab shows a list of documents where the item is currently allocated or staged.
-The number indicates the quantity of items allocated across the company
+The number indicates the number of items allocated across the company.

 - Date – the date the product was allocated on the sales order, project, work order, or invoice.

-- Modified By – the iPoint user name of the person allocating the part.
+- Modified By – the person’s user name allocating the part.